The office supports the Sustainability and Transportation Committee of the Portland City Council.

 In 2014 the City of Portland adopted its Green Packaging Ordinances, banning the use of polystyrene packaging and placing a $0.05 fee on disposable shopping bags.
 (Portland became the first municipality in Maine to adopt a bag fee.)
 These ordinances have led to more sustainable packaging for take out meals and beverages and have inspired shoppers to bring their own bags when shopping.
 Staff continue to provide information about these ordinances to communities in Maine and across the country.

 We can't track we we don't measure - so we are working to create energy performance benchmarks for all City of Portland buildings.
 As part of this effort we are working with the utilities and a Portland based sustainability consultant to streamline the reporting of data from the utilities to customers.
 The consultant will use the data to create dashboards that will allow us to see the energy performance of each of our facilities on a monthly basis.

 In November, 2016 the City Council enacted an ordinance that will require the owners of commercial properties larger than 20,000 square feet and residential properties with more than 50 units benchmark their energy performance and report it to the City.
-This ordinance will not take effect for private property until at least June 1, 2019.
-In the interim, this office will continue to work with the utilities to streamline data reporting and develop training opportunities for affected property owners to learn about energy benchmarking and how to report the data.
+The first reporting deadline will be December, 2018.
+We will be posting additional information and resources shortly on the Energy Benchmarking Ordinance page.
+You can view the ordinance text here.